 All refined petroleum distillate products used in Virginia - gasoline, diesel, home heating fuel, jet fuel - comes from refineries on the Gulf Coast or is imported through tankers coming to Norfolk and Newport News.
 No crude (unrefined) oil is shipped by major "trunk" pipelines through Virginia, but crude is transported by rail to a terminal at Yorktown.
 About 1,000 miles of trunk pipeline ship refined liquids (gasoline, kerosene, jet fuel...) to customers in Virginia.
 The refined petroleum products move through the pipeline at 3-8 miles per hour, so oil could be pumped from below the floor of the Gulf of Mexico, processed in a refinery, and sold in Virginia within a month of extraction.1

 The "Big Inch" and "Little Inch" pipelines did not cross Virginia.
 The closest oil pipeline approaching the state until the 1960's was the Plantation Pipeline, constructed by affiliates of Shell, Texaco, Chevron, and Exxon during World War II.
 That pipeline carried distillates (not crude oil) from Baton Rouge, Louisiana to Greensboro, NC.
-The Plantation Pipeline was extended into Virginia in 1964, and after 1973 a connection was built to carry refined oil products to Richmond.2
+The Plantation Pipeline was extended from Greensboro to Richmond in 1943.
+In 1964, it was extended further to carry refined oil products to Alexandria.2

-In the 1960's, other oil companies combined to build an alternative pipeline to distribute petroleum products from their refineries along the Gulf Coast.
+In the 1960's, other oil companies combined to build a competing pipeline.
+The Colonial Pipeline was constructed to provide an alternative channel to distribute petroleum products from their refineries along the Gulf Coast.
 The Colonial Pipeline now connects nearly 30 refineries on the Gulf Coast to a terminal in Linden, New Jersey.
 Distribution companies draw from the storage tanks at the New Jersey terminal to service customers in the New York area.